 Avoid major renovations or changes.

 Most landlords do not anticipate renters making major improvements or renovations to their rental units.
 However, landlords should execute any necessary modifications before a renter moves in.
 If you believe something has to be altered or repaired before you may live there, talk to your landlord first.

 Another thing tenants should avoid doing in a rental home is installing permanent fixtures.
 Anything you bring into a rental home should be removed when you leave unless you have permission from your landlord.
 If this involves permanent fixtures, attempting to remove them may cause damage to the rental.
 If you install a ceiling fan without getting permission, your landlord may charge you for damages.

 Discuss Decorating Rental Properties with Your Landlord

-The most important lesson for renters is reading your lease agreement before decorating rental apartments.
-Also, if you’re unsure what you can do to make the property feel more like home, chat to your landlord.
+The most important lesson for renters is to read your lease agreement before decorating rental apartments.
+Also, if you’re unsure what you can do to make the property feel more like home, chat with your landlord.